Finite-element gradient and cotan-Laplacian

 )->BCOO: # Diagonal sparse inverse mass matrix.

-Assemble inverse lumped mass matrix as a sparse matrix (BCOO).
+Assemble the inverse lumped mass matrix as a sparse matrix (BCOO).

 source